 - Activation: Create the right environment where people with broad cognitive diversity can use their skills and contribute to the stated goal or outcome.
 Reps… Supply chain

-Much of today’s sales and marketing work, people need to be very clear about the goals they are pursuing at the same time they need to contribute a high level of expertise and knowledge to tackle more complex challenges.
+Much of today’s sales and marketing work, people need to be very clear about the goals they are pursuing at the same time they need to contribute a high level of expertise and knowledge to tackle more complex challenges and Blending Strategy and Tactics.
 The problems they solve make it challenging to move from a conventional way of working to something more transformative.
 It’s also really hard to keep that balance between being disruptive enough and over-engineering.
 That’s why Orchestrators must run a Business within a Business mapping to the sales enablement domains

 As for hiring Orchestrators, look for: